open-telemetry/semantic-conventions/docs/ai/llm-spans.md

 | `gpt-3.5-turbo-16k` | GPT-3.5-turbo with 16k context window|
 | `claude-instant-1` | Claude Instant (latest version) |
 | `claude-2` | Claude 2 (latest version) |
+ `other-llm` | Any LLM not listed in this table.
+Use for any fine-tuned version of a model. |
 <!-- endsemconv -->

 ## LLM Response attributes